ArnonPortal/Virus-Detection-Isolation/README.md

 *The program terminates when each connected component of the graph is either fully infected, or doesn't contain a virus in it*

+The output of the program is a file named output.json.
+The file should contain the graph in the last iteration, and a list of infected nodes.

 # Examples
 There three diffrent running configurations and expected outputs (config1.json / output1.json , config2...).
+In order to run the program use the following steps on the terminal:

+1. make clean
+2. make
+3. bin/cTrace config'1/2/3'.json

+Or if you are using any IDE , just make sure the argument of the program is a valid config.

+Then you can compare the output.json file to the right config.json.